Actress Mia Farrow says Frank Sinatra could be father of her son

-NEW YORK (Reuters) - Singer Frank Sinatra was the great love of actress Mia Farrow’s life and could “possibly” be the father of her son Ronan Farrow, the actress said in an interview published on Wednesday.
+NEW YORK, Oct 2 (Reuters) - Singer Frank Sinatra was the great love of actress Mia Farrow’s life and could “possibly” be the father of her son Ronan Farrow, the actress said in an interview published on Wednesday.

 Ronan, a 25-year-old Rhodes scholar and human rights activist, is thought to be the biological son of Farrow and Oscar-winning director Woody Allen.